 The CGA-IGC Education Committee is pleased to announce the 2021 webinar series about inherited GI cancers!

-Please join us for the first webinar of the series entitled:
+Thank you for joining us for the first webinar of the series entitled:

 “Genetic Risk Prediction for Colorectal Cancer”